 The following projects are independent research and internship projects funded through the department’s partnerships with the National Park Service and State Office of Parks, Recreation and Historic Preservation.
 These partnerships have also provided numerous opportunities over the years for students to assist with a variety research projects for credit and pay (not listed below).

-Existing Conditions Mapping, Chancellorsville Battlefield, Fredericksburg and Spotsylvania National Battlefield
+Existing Conditions Mapping, Chancellorsville Battlefield, Fredericksburg and Spotsylvania Battlefields National Military Park

-Nathan is developing existing conditions maps using ArcGIS and Adobe Illustrator as an hourly graduate assistant.
+Nathan is developing existing conditions maps using ArcGIS and Adobe Illustrator as an hourly graduate assistant and summer 2013 intern.
 His work is supporting a Cultural Landscape Report being prepared for the 1,600-acre battlefield in central Virginia.

 Cultural Landscape Inventory Maps, Carriage Road System, Acadia National Park